DLR-RM/BlenderProc/examples/advanced/lens_distortion/README.md

 * Loads objects; locates them at the origin of the world ref. frame
 * Creates a point light
 * Sets the camera intrinsics including the lens distortion parameters
-* Intializes the undistorted-to-distorted coordinates mapping for all generated undstorted images (typically in a higher resolution than needed) to be eventually distorted
+* Intializes the undistorted-to-distorted coordinates mapping for all generated undistorted images (typically in a higher resolution than desired) to be eventually distorted
 * Either samples camera-to-object poses (first example) or loads the camera poses measured with a camera calibration software (e.g., [DLR CalLab v1](https://www.robotic.de/callab))
-* Renders RGB, depth and normals
+* Renders RGB, depth and, normals
 * Applies lens distortion (to the temporal, higher-resoluted, intermediate Blender images, and then cropes them down to the desired resolution)
 * Writes the distorted data to a .hdf5 container